mobijoker/Cyber/_posts/Arthur/Articles/en/2016-10-17-adding-subscription-form-blog-using-feedburner.md

 ![center](/images/adding-email-subscription-form-blog-using-feedburner/1.png)

-The next screen will prompt you to enter a title for your feed as well as allow you to customise the feedburner link.
+The next screen will prompt you to enter a title for your feed as well as allow you to customise the Feedburner link.

 ![center](/images/adding-email-subscription-form-blog-using-feedburner/2.png)